davidjfk/016_Superpy/readme_files/README_USAGE_GUIDE.md

 This is a hands-on document to get you, the Superpy user, up to speed with using Superpy
 as quickly as possible.
 So the first 2 chapters of this manual are about:
 1. ARGPARSE-COMMANDS-AND-ARGUMENTS. --> the commands and arguments are the building
-    blocks of the workflows in the second chapter of this user manual.
+    blocks of the use cases in the second chapter of this user manual.
     Comprehensive info about all argparse commands and arguments is also available via:

 ```python
 py super.py -h
 ```
-2. WORKFLOWS --> workflows in Superpy are the meat of the matter for each Superpy user: workflows support and execute (parts of) business processes.
+2. Use cases --> The use cases give a description of how a user will  interact with the Superpy
-    Business processes create value for the customer and generate return on investment for the supermarket chain using the Superpy-application.
+    application.

 To learn Superpy faster, the following supporting features can be used via the cli:
 1. quickly create mock data for bought.csv and sold.csv